chamini2/sapphire/doc/diseno.md

     def, imp, as, end, return
     true, false, or, and, not
-    if, then, else, unless, case, when, otherwise for, in, while, do, until, break, continue print, read
+    if, then, else, unless, case, when, otherwise for, in, repeat, while, do, until, break, continue print, read
     Void, Int, Bool, Float, Char
-    String, Array, Range, Union, Record
+    String, Range, Union, Record

     #
     ::, ->